The brand new Sony a6500 has a feature that will make a lot of photographers happy; built-in 5-axis body stabilization.

 Sony E 55-210mm f/4.5-6.3

-Since the A6500 is an APS-C camera though, its field of view actually gets you 1.5x closer with any lens that you put on.
-This means that the 55-210mm is actually equivalent to a 82-315mm lens.
+Because the A6500 has an APS-C sensor, it means you need to multiply your focal length with 1.5x to see what length you’re actually getting.
+This means that the 55-210mm is actually equivalent to a 82-315mm lens (equivalent on full frame, to be clear).
+Don’t worry, nothing happens in your camera or your lens.
 Mounting on a Sony 70-300mm f/4.5-5.6 G OSS would get you even closer, but at a higher price.

 The range of this lens is enough for casual sports, races, trips to the zoo and even some wildlife.
 However, one of the reasons it’s so affordable is because at 210mm, the minimum aperture is f/6.3, so while it’s perfectly good for outdoor photography, you will definitely need to raise the ISO when it gets darker.
-The A6500 is quite solid when it comes to high ISO performance, and the built-in stabilization will also help you when shooting with slow shutter speeds, but this all depends on what kind of a shot you’re looking to get.
+The A6500 is okay when it comes to high ISO performance but if you’re only going to use it indoors, we suggest looking at something with bigger apertures.

 Best Sony Prime Lenses